 Though Stalin had initially banned Esperanto as the language of “cosmopolitans,” some pockets of Esperantists remained in the Soviet Block long after the movement had subsided in the West.
 Esperanto promoted a kind of internationalism that could be an alternative to Anglo-centric globalization, and even a small linguistic step towards World Revolution.
 With the end of the Cold War, this anti-English internationalism dissolved.
 Today, even the most critical alter-globalization activists exchange their ideas in English.

 So did the Esperanto project fail?
 Only if you think about it in terms of the goals initially set by Zamenhof: it is by no means universal—estimates of its speaking population range from 500 000 to 2 million.
 Yet the movement continues to enthusiastically exist, and the UEA boasts 121 member countries today.
 The association’s website claims: “In a world increasingly aware of minority rights and linguistic and cultural diversity, the international language Esperanto is gaining renewed attention from policy-makers.”
 The presence of highly enthusiastic proto-couchsurfing polyglots dispersed in the four corners of the globe is undoubtedly unique.
 The slow living movement has spawned slow travel, slow books, slow food and so on: does Esperanto fit into the category of slow communication by providing an analog “slow” way of thinking about global interconnectedness?

-Read more in this column Anna Polonyi: The Iron Curtain’s Comeback
+Read Newest From Column Anna Polonyi: The Iron Curtain’s Comeback